-William D. Gilbride Jr. / Shareholder
+William D. Gilbride Jr. / Of Counsel

 Mr. Gilbride provides expert counsel regarding contracts, business and corporate law, real estate law, dispute avoidance and resolution, non-compete agreements, business torts, and zoning and land use law.
 He also handles patent, trademark and trade secret litigation.

 Mr. Gilbride joined Abbott Nicholson in 1989 and is a former shareholder and managing partner of the firm.

 He was admitted to the Michigan bar and the federal bar for the U.S. District Court-Eastern District of Michigan in 1984, the U.S. Sixth Circuit Court of Appeals, and U.S. Tax Court in 1986.